nimaafshar/metadamagenet/README.md

 Validation metric: Dice
 Optimizer: AdamW

-Classification models initilized using weights from corresponding localization model and fold number.
+Classification models initialized using weights from corresponding localization model and fold number.
 They are Siamese Neural Networks with whole localization model shared between "pre" and "post" input images.
-Features from last Decoder layer combined together for classification.
+Features from last Decoder layer combined for classification.
 Pretrained weights are not frozen.
 Using pretrained weights from localization models allowed to train classification models much faster and to have better accuracy.
-Features from "pre" and "post" images connected at the very end of the Decoder in bottleneck part, this helping not to overfit and get better generalizing model.
+Features from "pre" and "post" images connected at the very end of the Decoder in bottleneck part, this helping not to over-fit and get better generalizing model.

 Classification training parameters:
 Loss: Dice + Focal + CrossEntropyLoss.
 Larger coefficient for CrossEntropyLoss and 2-4 damage classes.